 As the buyer of a put option, a Fund has the right to sell the underlying reference instrument at the exercise price at any time during the option period (for American style options).
 Like a call option, the Funds may enter into closing sale transactions with respect to put options, exercise them or permit them to expire.
 A Fund may buy a put option on an underlying reference instrument owned by the Fund (a protective put) as a hedging technique in an attempt to protect against an anticipated decline in the market value of the underlying reference instrument.
 Such hedge protection is provided only during the life of the put option when the Fund, as the buyer of the put option, is able to sell the underlying reference instrument at the put exercise price, regardless of any decline in the underlying instrument's market price.
-The Funds may also seek to offset a decline in the value of the underlying reference instrument through appreciation in the value of the put option.
-A put option may also be purchased with the intent of protecting unrealized appreciation of an instrument when the Sub-Adviser deems it desirable to continue to hold the instrument because of tax or other considerations.
-The premium paid for the put option and any transaction costs would reduce any short-term capital gain that may be available for distribution when the instrument is eventually sold.
-Buying put options at a time when the buyer does not own the underlying reference instrument allows the buyer to benefit from a decline in the market price of the underlying reference instrument, which generally increases the value of the put option.
+The Funds may also seek to offset a decline in the value of the underlying reference instrument when the Sub-Adviser deems it desirable to continue to hold the instrument because of tax or other considerations.
+The premium paid for the put option and any transaction costs would reduce any short-term capital gain that may be available for distribution when the buyer does not own the underlying reference instrument allows the buyer to benefit from a decline in the market price of the underlying reference instrument, which generally increases the value of the put option.